How technology can help a loved one with Alzheimer’s Disease

 How technology can help those with Alzheimer’s disease

 Technology can complement the support of a carer, and help provide around-the-clock support to those living with Alzheimer’s disease.
 It can create a safer environment, allow unobtrusive 24/7 monitoring, and increase social interaction for your loved one.
 Technology can also give them more independence.
 So what are some of the solutions out there?

 People living with Alzheimer’s find that familiar locations and routine tasks help reduce frustration and confusion.
 Connected care provides a way for your loved one to remain in their home, giving them this comfort while also knowing that you or a carer will be notified should something go wrong.

-For example, a Find-Me watch means you don’t have to worry about where they are.
-With a perimeter alert, an emergency button, the ability to receive inbound calls and fall detection all built in along with GPS location tracking, the watch provides assurance that you know where your loved one is at any given moment.
+For example, a mobile personal alarm means you don’t have to worry about where they are.
+With features available like a perimeter alert, an emergency button, the ability to receive inbound calls and fall detection all built in along with GPS location tracking, mobile alarms can provides assurance that you know where your loved one is at any given moment.

 A property exit sensor is another piece of technology that gives you the security of knowing when your loved one leaves their home.